Why buying beats renting: 5 benefits only homeowners can enjoy

 1. Never throwing away money on rent

 Unlike your monthly rent, the payments homeowners make on their mortgage actually help strengthen your financial future.
 As homeowners steadily pay down their mortgage, they also build up home equity.
-And once you reach 20% equity in your home, you can tap that equity through a home equity loan or opt to refinance your mortgage to secure a lower interest rate or shorter term.
+And once you reach 20% equity in your home, you can tap into it through a home equity loan or opt to refinance your mortgage to potentially secure a lower interest rate or shorter term.1

 2. Enjoying fixed housing expenses

 If you opt for a fixed-rate mortgage, you can rest easy knowing that your mortgage costs will remain the same over the term of the loan.
 Your mortgage payments will always stay the same for the, say, 15-year or 30-year term of the mortgage.
 Compare this with renting, where landlords can opt to increase renting costs every year, sometimes by large and unexpected amounts.